hardcamls/zprize/msm-test.md

 ```

 The `-waves` switch can be optionally provided to open the simulation in the
-hardcaml waveform viewer.
+Hardcaml waveform viewer.
 A larger timeout should be provided when simulating
 more points.

 ### Building an FPGA image for AWS